kyuhyongpark/boolmore/comparison/gitsbe/README.md

 ## Install Gitsbe

-See https://druglogics.github.io/druglogics-doc/gitsbe-install.html to install gitsbe Note that the installation didn't work on Windows.
+See https://druglogics.github.io/druglogics-doc/gitsbe-install.html to install gitsbe.
+Note that the installation didn't work on Windows.
-Below worked on Windows subsystem for linux (WSL)
+Below worked with Ubuntu on Windows subsystem for linux (WSL).

 1. install JDK
     `sudo apt install openjdk-21-jdk-headless`